Basque language: Influence on other languages

 The first two features are common, widespread developments in many Romance (and non-Romance) languages.
-The change of /f/ to /h/ occurred historically only in a limited area (Gascony and Old Castile) that corresponds almost exactly to areas where heavy Basque bilingualism is assumed, and as a result has been widely postulated (and equally strongly disputed).
-Substrate theories are often difficult to prove (especially in the case of phonetically plausible changes like /f/ to /h/).
-As a result, although many arguments have been made on both sides, the debate largely comes down to the a priori tendency on the part of particular linguists to accept or reject substrate arguments.
+The change of /f/ to /h/ occurred historically only in limited areas (Gascony and northern Old Castile), which correspond almost exactly to the places where heavy Basque bilingualism in the past is assumed and, as a result, has been widely postulated and equally strongly disputed.
+Substrate theories are often difficult to prove (especially in the case of phonetically-plausible changes like /f/ to /h/).
+As a result, many arguments have been made on both sides, but the debate largely comes down to the a priori tendency on the part of particular linguists to accept or reject substrate arguments.

-Examples of arguments against the substrate theory, and possible responses:
+Examples of arguments against the substrate theory and possible responses: